Debug Adapter Protocol

 Metals implements the Debug Adapter Protocol, which can be used by the editor to communicate with JVM to run and debug code.
+Alternatively, Metals is also able to provide editors with all the information needed to run the code (this is currently supported in run code lenses for main classes).

 There are two main ways to add support for debugging depending on the capabilities exposed by the client.